4 things to know before buying a rotary saw

 - Any ergonomic evaluation should be conducted by personnel wearing the full personal protective equipment ensemble including SCBA.

 The last item, the evaluation, should include ease of locating all operational features of the saw; starting and stopping the saw; carrying the saw up and down a ladder; and troubleshooting or making an applicable repair to the saw — that is, a repair that a firefighter could be expected to make in a hazards area.

-The major saw manufacturers have a variety of rotary saws to choose from, so you don't have to accept a "one size fits all" model.
-Yes, they all have an engine and a blade, but beyond those basic elements there is a great deal of flexibility.
+The major saw manufacturers have a variety of rotary saws to choose from, so you don't have to accept a one-size-fits-all model.
+Yes, they all have an engine and a blade, but beyond those basic elements, there is a great deal of flexibility.

-This approach will enable you to spend more time on outlining the department's tactical expectations for the saw operator and less time on how to take care of the saw.
+This will enable you to spend more time outlining the department's tactical expectations for the saw operator and less time on how to take care of the saw.
 This also provides a more objective and accurate care and maintenance section in the SOG for your rotary saw by using the most recent operator manual as the focal point.

-Saw care and maintenance
+Rotary saw care and maintenance

-It is important to touch upon some best practices that may not be included in the manufacturer's recommendations, for example daily or weekly operational checks.
+It is important to touch upon some best practices that may not be included in the manufacturer's recommendations, for example, daily or weekly operational checks.